Alan-song641/UC-Berkeley-CS-61B/README.md

 ### English Version：

 Greeting!
-This is the studying records of UC Berkeley CS61B，which version is 2014 fall.
+This is the studying records of UC Berkeley CS61B，which version of 2014 fall.

 Bascially, most of the homework, lab & projects are finished with remark in Chinese, except those in the discussion section, and with messy code.